 Although the Achilles tendon can withstand large amounts of stress, it is possible to tear.
 A ruptured Achilles tendon can be very painful and requires immediate attention.
 Watch this video to learn more about how the tendon can be injured and how to treat them.

-Swelling, bruising, and tenderness are symptoms of an ankle fracture, also known as a broken ankle.
+Swelling, bruising, and tenderness are all symptoms of an ankle fracture.
 To learn more about how to avoid an ankle fracture, follow the link below.

 The most common fracture in children is a broken ankle.
-A twisting force or growth plates are the usual cause of a broken ankle.
 For more information on growth plates and treatment options for broken ankles, click the following link.

 The running shoes you wear can affect your running form and your chances of sustaining a foot or ankle injury.
 Learn which type and style of shoe is right for you.

-This foot and ankle conditioning program is a great way for you to rehabilitate your foot or ankle back to normal.
-Click the following link to learn tips and contact your doctor.
+This foot and ankle conditioning program is a great way for you to rehabilitate your foot or ankle back to health after an injury or surgery.
+Click the following link to get started.

-Lisfranc injury is an injury of the middle of the foot.
-Most people mistake this injury for a sprain.
-To learn the difference between the two and how to treat a lisfranc injury, click the following link.
+A Lisfranc injury occurs in the middle of the foot and is often mistaken for a sprain.
+To learn the difference between the two injuries and how to treat a Lisfranc injury, click the link below.

 Spraining your ankle is the easiest thing to do as an athlete or non-athlete.
-There are there grades of sprains as well.
-Click the link to learn how to treat and determine which grade of sprain you have.
+A sprain occurs when the ligaments that support the ankle tear, and the severity of the sprain depends on the amount of damage to the ligaments.
+Use the link below to determine which grade of sprain you have.